nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 NLM_Program(uint32, range 1 to INT32_MAX, default 100021)
     RPC program number for NLM.

-Nb_Worker(uint32, range 1 to 1024*128, default 256)
-    Number of worker threads.

 Drop_IO_Errors(bool, default false)
     For NFSv3, whether to drop rather than reply to requests yielding I/O errors.
 It results in client retry.